balqis91/Shopping-Mall-Analysis/README.md

 - Distribution Analysis:
 Analyze the distribution of purchase sizes to understand spending patterns.

+## Dataset
+The dataset used for this analysis is comprehensive, containing detailed information on 3,910 customer purchases from an online shopping platform.
+It includes 19 attributes related to customer demographics, purchase details, and review ratings.
+This rich dataset enables a thorough examination of customer behavior and supports the extraction of actionable insights that align with the analysis objectives.

 ## Deliverables
 Based on the objective above, the analysis will provide the following deliverables: